msikma/beethoven-op111-ly/readme.md

 * 39 l: The first of many implicit tuplets to follow.
 * 117 u: The first of the two tied notes actually has a duration of a dotted 32nd note—otherwise the bar duration does not add up.
 As per the manuscript, it's written as a 64th note.

-### Source notes

-* Some hacks are in place in the *Arietta* section, in part due to the heavy use of implied tuplets.
-* Currently, some macros (e.g. `\semprePp`) use `\tweak DynamicText.X-extent #'(0 .
-0)` to prevent them from blocking note placement.
-However, this also means they'll slide right off the edge of the page if they happen to be be placed too far to the right.
-It would be nice to fix this in a way that doesn't alter the output.
-* The `\tied-finger-up` macro was created by [tisimst on the Lilypond mailing list](https://lists.gnu.org/archive/html/bug-lilypond/2015-04/msg00078.html).
-It's a flipped version of `\tied-lyric` for fingering.
-* 71: Manually ensuring that the beams face a certain direction.
-Look for `stemLeftBeamCount` and `stemRightBeamCount`.
-* 117: Using `stemLeftBeamCount` and `stemRightBeamCount` to make a `32.` look like a `64`.
-* 151: The dot for the `g8` appeared in the wrong place, so we manually bumped it up by overriding `Dots.extra-offset`.

 Copyright
 ---------